Dilution refrigerator in the Quantum Nano

 A forest of ZnO nanowire lasers can act as an ultrafast all-optical gated amplifier.

-At KTH in the group Quantum Nano Photonics we study Bose-Einstein condensation of excitons.
+At KTH in the group Quantum Nano Photonics we studied quantum physics of excitons.
 Bose-Einstein condensation is an intriguing phenomenon predicted by Einstein in 1925.
 When the temperature of a gas of bosons (particles with integer spin) decreases below a certain critical temperature (depending on the mass and density), a large fraction of these particles collapses into a single state, showing quantum behavior on a macroscopic scale.
-Bose-Einstein condensation explains the amazing properties of superfluid helium and of superconductors at low temperatures.
-In 1995 Cornell and Wieman managed to create Bose-Einstein condensation in a dilute gas of atoms confined in a trap.
-The goal of our project is to create a Bose-Einstein condensate of excitons.
 An exciton is a bound state of an electron and a hole in a semiconductor.
-We optically create long-lived excitons in a Cu2O single crystal and we cool these excitons below the critical temperature in a dilution refrigerator with optical windows (see picture), which can reach the extremely low temperature of 10 mK (= 0.01 K).
+We optically created long-lived excitons in a Cu2O single crystal and we cooled these excitons in a dilution refrigerator with optical windows (see picture), which can reach the extremely low temperature of 10 mK (= 0.01 K).

-Our recent paper in Communications Materials describes our observations of Rydberg excitons in Cu2O microcrystals.
+Our papers in Communications Materials and Physical Review B describe our observations of Rydberg excitons in Cu2O microcrystals.

 Loophole-free Bell test